 “I see you too are in good health, Lady Victoria” My ears tickled hearing her title.

 “It has been a while, sir Alden.”
 She did the same thing as Raviel a few days prior.
-Lifting the hem of her dress and bending a leg backward.
-It looked like a useful movement to learn.
+Lifting the hem of her dress and bending a leg backward to give a curtsy.
+It looked like a useful move to learn.

 His elderly face turned to me.
 “You must be the young miss.”